- Home

 - Public Defender or Private Attorney: Will represent the child for the Detention Hearing

-- District Attorney: Represents the Prosecutor’s Office and will make a recommendation
+- District Attorney: Represents the Prosecutor’s Office/State and will make a recommendation to the court.

 - Parents/ Guardians: Will be asked questions by the Public Defender/ Defense Attorney, District Attorney, and Judge in regard to the child’s behavior, school, etc. and may ask for the parent’s recommendation.